Participants are subject to all the policies and procedures in the Intramural Handbook.

-The ball must be hit with the one hand only.
+The ball must be hit with the racquet on one or both hands.

-Hitting the ball with the arm, or any other body part is prohibited.
+Hitting the ball with the arm, hand or any other body part is prohibited.

 Unintentional Hinders: It is a hinder if a player unintentionally interferes with an opponent preventing them from having a fair opportunity to hit the ball.
 Each player must get out of their opponent’s way immediately after the participant has struck the ball, failure to do so result in replay of the point.

 A player must give their opponent a fair opportunity to get to and strike at the ball.
 If a player in attempting to get into position goes the wrong direction and their opponent stands still this does not constitute a hinder.